In 2019, a YouGov survey revealed that one in three women go out of their way to avoid being assaulted by taking daily safety measures.

 Fortunately, you won't need to scream at your phone to calibrate it.

 The app has its problems, seeing as it's trained to listen out for cis-female screams, but it does a good job of pinpointing your location and sending for help if triggered.
-You'll have 20 seconds to dismiss the alarm if it's unnecessary, and if you don't, your nominated contacts will receive an automated call informing them of your whereabouts.
+You'll have 20 seconds to dismiss the alarm if it's unnecessary, and if you don't, your nominated contacts will receive an automated message informing them of your whereabouts and situation.
+Android users also benefit from an open line feature, that works like a phone call to let the user's chosen contact(s) hear your voice – so you can give them more information even if you can't get to your phone.

 It is handy that One Scream keeps the phone line open, so that your nominated contacts can hear what's happening in real-time and, of course, if your phone is buried at the bottom of your backpack, your scream will still activate the app.